Bzyb (river): Flora and fauna

 The river valley has a rich biodiversity of flora, right from the mouth of the river at Pitsunda and extending upstream to the Ritsa Lake.
 The river forming the upper valley is a gorge section of more than 300 m height, with steep rock slopes on both banks.
 On these slopes, herbaceous plants are found; the most prominent of these plants, among many species found here, is the bellflower Campanula mirabilis which is known by the epithet the "Queen of the Abkhazian flora."
 Blue flowers from these plants (said to bloom 100 flowers per plant) cover the entire gorge section during the months of June to August.
-Another plant recently identified near the Ritz Lake is given the name Campanula paradoxa, which “forms a rosette of large leaves with lateral shoots producing inflorescence of white flowers.”
+Another plant recently identified near the Ritz Lake is given the name Campanula paradoxa and "forms a rosette of large leaves with lateral shoots producing inflorescence of white flowers."
 Other garden plant species found in the valley are the local bellflowers namely C. albovii and C. dzyschrica.
-A few other less known flower plants known here are: The Aquilegia gegica (pale-blue columbine), the Ranunculus suukensis (the buttercup which has large flowers up to 2.5 cm in diameter) and the endemic variety of Woronowia speciosa (species of the rose family); this endemic flower though closely correlated to Geum differs from it due to its larger size of flowers and leaves.
+A few other lesser-known flowering plants known here are: Aquilegia gegica (the pale-blue columbine), the Ranunculus suukensis (a buttercup which has large flowers up to 2.5 cm in diameter), and the endemic variety of Geum speciosum; this last species, although closely related to the common aven, differs from it due to the larger size of its flowers and leaves.

-At the mouth of the Bzyb is the Pitsunda Cape, which has a lake known as the Inkit Lake, which is fed by Bzyb.
-This lake was once an internal harbour when it was connected to the Black Sea, when the ancient city of Pitiunt was founded; archaeological findings at this place have revealed antiquarian artifacts and foundation of structures.
-It is also mentioned that an ancient temple existing here got flooded consequent to the lowering of the lake level.
+At the mouth of the Bzyb is Pitsunda Cape, which has a lake known as Inkit Lake, which is fed by Bzyb.
+This lake was once an internal harbour connected to the Black Sea when the ancient city of Pityus was founded; archaeological finds at this place have revealed antiquarian artifacts and foundations of structures.
+It is also mentioned that an ancient temple existing here got flooded consequent to a change in the lake level.

 The Bzyb river basin also contains a notable population of fir trees.
 Significant populations of Darevskia alpina, a species listed as vulnerable by the IUCN, have been recorded in the upper reaches of the Bzyb.

 There is also a large Agricultural Experimental Station in the wide part of the Bzyb valley where plant species have been introduced from all parts of the world.
 Some of the rare collections which have thrived well under the prevailing climatic conditions include the coniferous coastal redwood Sequoia sempervirens and the deodar Cedrus deodara.
 These are 50-year-old redwoods, which have grown to be 25 m in height.

+The river supports a significant population of Black Sea salmon (also known as kumzha from the name in კუმჟა).